Ocotea quixos | Ishpingo | Ispinku | Flor de canela | Eshpingo | Wild cinnamon flower

-Ocotea quixos bark and leaf, deriving from a female Ecuadorian evergreen tree, is commonly used as a spice called Ishpingo.
+This leaf derives from a female Ecuadorian evergreen tree and is commonly used as a spice called Ishpingo.
+The Ocotea quixos leaves make a wonderful tasty cup of tea.

 This spice is similar in character to cinnamon, deriving from a tree in the same family, however its actual level of cinnamaldehyde is less than 5%, compared to its cousin, at up to 50%, meaning that it is less toxic and less likely to cause skin irritations.
 When taken internally Ishpingo may help reduce blood sugar levels.